sigedu-org/website/_pages/bea/bea17.md

 ## Registration

-At least one author of each accepted paper must register by the early registration deadline.
-{: .notice--danger}

 If you wish to attend the workshop, you must register with the NAACL conference and select BEA from the list of offered workshops.
 More information can be found [here](https://2022.naacl.org/registration/).
 There is no need to have a paper accepted.
-The workshop is open to anyone who wishes to attend.
+The workshop is open to anyone who wishes to attend. **Importantly, at least one author of each accepted paper must register.**

 ## Submission Information